-This \$400,000 multi-year grant from the Wells Fargo Foundation shall be utilized by National Indian Council on Aging, Inc. ("NICOA") for Native capacity building.
-National Indian Council on Aging, Inc.'s mission aligns with Wells Fargo's commitment to help address the unique economic and social needs of the American Indian/Alaska Native (AI/AN) population.
+This \$400,000 multi-year grant from the Wells Fargo Foundation shall be utilized by NICOA for Native capacity building.
+NICOA's mission aligns with Wells Fargo's commitment to help address the unique economic and social needs of the American Indian/Alaska Native (AI/AN) population.
 Through this grant program, NICOA shall build organizational capacity and provide support for improved comprehensive health, social services, and economic wellbeing for American Indian and Alaska Native elders.
 The funds will be used by NICOA to ensure it has the capacity to grow and to ensure its long-term sustainability.
 Quantifiable indicators of success will include: 1.) hosting a successful strategic planning session with relevant staff, board members, key stakeholders, and receiving consultation on future directions for the organization, 2.) hiring staff dedicated to writing pertinent grants and improving NICOA's fundraising capacities, and 3.) providing educational webinars on social services and important policies that impact AI/AN elders.
 By utilizing these grant funds, NICOA expects to impact Indian Country with improved knowledge of services and service eligibility among elders, improve communication between tribal leadership and tribal elders about resource allocation for program and service development, and strengthen NICOA's position in Indian Country as the premier advocate for AI/AN elder issues.